Davidhaba/TermX/README.md

 To start using TermX, simply visit the live page.
 All the tools and applications are ready to use directly in your browser without any installation required.
 🚀 Explore TermX Live: https://davidhaba.github.io/TermX/
 Credits
-This project was developed by [Your Name] as a demonstration of front-end development skills, including:
+This project was developed by David Haba as a demonstration of front-end development skills, including:
  * JavaScript: For all the logic, dynamic content, and virtual file system management.
  * HTML & CSS: For creating the user interface and styling the macOS-like environment.
 We hope you enjoy using TermX!
 If you have any suggestions for new features, please open an issue in this repository.